Jeff Carter: International play

 Carter debuted internationally with Team Canada with the under-18 team at the 2003 IIHF World U18 Championships.
 He scored six points in seven games, helping Canada to their first-ever gold medal at the tournament.

 The following year, Carter moved on to the Canadian national under-20 team, playing in back-to-back World Junior Championships.
 Winning silver in 2004 and gold in 2005, he was named to the tournament's All-Star Team in both instances.
 His combined 12 goals over both years tied him with Eric Lindros (later also tied by John Tavares) for Canada's all-time record at the World Juniors.
 Lindros had played in three tournaments between 1990 and 1992 (one more than both Carter and Tavares).
 Carter had been joined on the World Junior squads by two future Philadelphia Flyers teammates, Mike Richards and Braydon Coburn.

 Following his rookie NHL season, Carter played for the Canadian men's team at the 2006 World Championships.
 He recorded six points in nine games as Canada failed to qualify for a medal.
 He was also selected as a reserve by Team Canada for the 2010 Winter Olympics should an injury occur.

 Carter then played for Canada at the 2014 Winter Olympics, where he scored a natural hat-trick against Austria, and eventually took home gold after helping defeat Sweden in the final.

+Personal life

+Carter was born in London, Ontario to parents Jim and Sue Carter.

+On July 7, 2014, he married his wife, Megan Keffer.
+They have a daughter and son and currently reside in the Pittsburgh area.

-Carter is good friends with Mike Richards, his teammate from his tenure with the Flyers and the Kings.
+He was good friends with Mike Richards, his teammate from his tenure with the Flyers and the Kings.